Raam-Pravin/Grade-A-Wine-Prediction/README.md

 By identifying these crucial factors, the models can help winemakers focus on optimizing these characteristics to improve wine quality.

 ## Future work
-- Feature refinement: Investigating additional factors or interactions between variables to further improve prediction accuracy
+- **Feature refinement**: Investigating additional factors or interactions between variables to further improve prediction accuracy
-- Data balance techniques: Addressing class imbalances, especially in the Grade A categories, using techniques like SMOTE to improve prediction performance
+- **Data balance techniques**: Addressing class imbalances, especially in the Grade A categories, using techniques like SMOTE to improve prediction performance
-- Cross-algorithm evaluation: Exploring other algorithms, such as XGBoost or Gradient Boosting, to compare performance and robustness across models
+- **Cross-algorithm evaluation**: Exploring other algorithms, such as XGBoost or Gradient Boosting, to compare performance and robustness across models

 Leveraging these insights into important variables will not only enhance predictive modeling but also provide actionable recommendations for winemakers to focus on the most influential factors that drive wine quality